 - Sealed Evil in a Can: In Harry Potter and the Deathly Hallows, it's implied that his final fate is to remain in a sort of limbo (specifically, the netherworld where Harry met Dumbledore after he died) forever, incapable of harming anyone ever again.

 - Sealed Evil In A Six Pack: Voldemort had separated his soul several times and placed them in Horcruxes so that he could be resurrected if he is killed.

 - Self-Fulfilling Prophecy: By choosing Harry, he set in motion the chain of events that brought about his downfall.

 - However, Word of God has stated that if he had chosen Neville instead, the result would have been much the same.

 - Self-Made Orphan: In Harry Potter and the Goblet of Fire, we learn that he murdered his father and grandparents as soon as he discovered they were Muggles, and not the Wizards he imagined.
-And that his father abandoned him and his mother while she was pregnant.

 - Serpent of Immortality: The closer to immortality Voldemort got, the more snake-like he seemed.
 Also, Voldemort took a piece of his soul and made his pet snake Nagini a Horcrux probably making her immortal.

 - Shipper on Deck: His locket Horcrux ships Harry/Hermione... for the sole purpose of emotionally torturing Ron.